codidact/feature-development/scoped/flag/duplicate-others.md

 ----

 **Termination outcome**
 Page updated to either confirm or remove the duplicate notice.
+If the user took action, it counts as a review.

 ----